Why website discovery is must?

 Some of the questions that we may ask are like:

-We have had a look at what that the client does and it is now time to look at the target audience, who we have aptly dubbed the “Who”.
+Now we have had a look at what the client does and it is now time to look at the target audience, who we have aptly dubbed the “Who”.

 There is a saying that goes that